Yash-1505/DDS-PROJECTS/README.md

 - Uses array and struct for managing the parking slots.
 - Designed for easy demonstration of simple data structure logic.

-### 3. Expression Calculator
+### 3. Tower of Hanoi Visualizer
-- Converts infix mathematical expressions to postfix (Reverse Polish Notation) using stack logic.
+- Recursively solves the classic Tower of Hanoi puzzle.
-- Evaluates postfix expressions, handling all operator precedence and parentheses.
+- Visualizes rods and disks using ASCII art after every move.
-- Entirely array-based stack implementation (no STL).
+- User selects disk count (up to 20).
-- Supports standard arithmetic operators and parenthetical grouping.
+- Simple arrays and recursion (no STL containers).

 ---